Thank you for not reading.

 Dear Content Writers,

 What wonder fills the eyes when the monitor glows, “Fifty Ways to Live Your Best,” and “How Prayer Improves Your Life,” or “How Gratitude Makes You a Better Person.”
 Some people see these articles as derivative but not me.
 Having acquired the attitude of gratitude through the continuous reading of humbleness and mindfulness tactics, I thank you for the many wonderful repetitive masterpieces.
-For without you, I would not remember these simplistic pseudo-spiritual-religious ideas that you eloquently reinvented in the name of “content” or “news.”
+For without you, I would not remember these simplistic pseudo-spiritual-religious ideas you eloquently reinvented in the name of “content” or “news.”

 The abundance of such articles shocks the imagination with questions of why the world remains so violent, corrupt, and evil?
 People simply don’t read the articles, proving the need to reiterate, repeat, paraphrase, and mass produce this literature rather than reading one of the millions of psychology, sociology, philosophy, and other boring evidence-based research reports investigating social issues.
 Thank you for not reading and discussing that scientific gibberish and instead retelling the truth in your articles.